The International Arbitration Review: Romania

-The most recent figures in the ICC Dispute Resolution statistics22 seem to indicate a slight decrease in the number of arbitration cases involving Romanian parties on the ICC docket (27 in 2018 compared to 31 in 2017).
+The most recent figures in the International Chamber of Commerce (ICC) Dispute Resolution statistics22 seem to indicate a slight decrease in the number of arbitration cases involving Romanian parties on the ICC docket (19 in 2019 compared to 27 in 2018).

 New CICA-CCIR Rules of Arbitration

 As of 1 January 2018, CICA-CCIR has applied new Rules of Arbitration that aim to ensure alignment with best international practice and to meet the current requirements of arbitration users.
 Noteworthy changes include the following: